CS2401-Fall2021/makeup-lab/README.md

 # Makeup Lab (100 pts, Due Nov 30th)
 This lab will be worth 100 points.
 It will be due at the end of the day (NOT NOON) on Nov 30th.
 You have 3 options:
 1) Have a nice break.
 Take the average of your other labs
-2) Makeup one of the labs you didn't do well in.
+2) Replace one of the labs you didn't do well in by doing a lab on a similar theme
 3) Do a fun lab of your own creation (must have >75% lab average)

 ## Option 1: Take the average of your other labs